Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ./amdgpu-chk
 ```
 and it should display a message indicating any Python or Kernel incompatibilities.
 You will
-also notice that there as a minumum version of the Kernel that supports these features, but be
+also notice that there is a minumum version of the Kernel that supports these features, but be
 warned, I have only tested it with 4.15.
+There have been amdgpu features implemented over time
+that spans many releases of the kernel, so your experience in using these utilities with older
+kernels may not be ideal.

 In order to use any of these utilities, you must have the *amdgpu* open source driver
 package installed.
 You can check with the following command: